sp4rkie/pcap2audio/README.md

 what is it
 ----------

-- a small tool to extract audio from pcap files suitable for playing it with your favorite audio editor (e.g. audacity)
+- a CLI tool to extract conversation audio from VoIP calls by means of RTP packets residing in pcap files
+- the retrieved audio is suitable for playing it with your favorite audio editor (e.g. audacity)
-- the programm tries to extract all audio data from RTP pakets
+- the program tries to extract all available audio data based on encountered RTP packets
-- it will look for associated audio tracks (forward and reversed direction) and mixes them to one single file
+- it will look for associated streams (forward and reversed direction) and mixes them to one single file
+- generated file names are composed of the starting date of the call for easier identification
 - works for PCMA only at the time of this writing

 software installation